shama/voxel-sky/README.md

 Use [browserify](http://browserify.org) to `require('voxel-sky')`.

 ## release history
+* 0.2.0 - update for voxel-engine@0.17.0.
+Use tic to keep in sync with game clock.
+Now works with fog.
 * 0.1.2 - updates for voxel-engine@0.6.0 (thanks @nakedible!)
 * 0.1.1 - simplify moon, no tilt, better color changes
 * 0.1.0 - initial release